CommandPost/FCPCafe/docs/README.md

 ### Friday 2nd June 2023

-**Der Schatten** (The Shadow) is streaming tomorrow on German public broadcaster ZDFneo.
+**Der Schatten** (The Shadow) is streaming tomorrow on German public broadcaster [ZDFneo](https://www.zdf.de/serien/der-schatten/trailer-staffel-1-104.html){target="_blank"}.

-It's a 6 x 45min mystery series cut in Final Cut Pro, based on a novel by **Melanie Raabe**.
+It's a **6 x 45min mystery** series cut in Final Cut Pro, based on a novel by **Melanie Raabe**.

-The journalist Norah (Deleila Piasko / Transatlantic) moves from Berlin to Vienna to start a new life and job at a young & arty magazine.
+_The journalist Norah (Deleila Piasko / Transatlantic) moves from Berlin to Vienna to start a new life and job at a young & arty magazine.
 As soon as she arrives, a homeless woman foretells her that she will kill a man named Arthur Grimm six weeks later.
-Norah tries to ignore the incident - until strange things happen.
+Norah tries to ignore the incident - until strange things happen._

+#### Trailer

 You can watch the trailer [here](https://www.zdf.de/serien/der-schatten/trailer-staffel-1-104.html){target="_blank"}.